dikshanksihag/DA5401-Kaggle-Data-Challenge/README.md

 This repository provides a robust, end-to-end solution for the DA5401 metric-learning task, from raw data to Kaggle submission.
-Everything is reproducible and structured for clarity and performance.
+Everything is reproducible and structured for clarity and performance. just ask.

-If you'd like:
-- A lighter README,
-- A more academic version,
-- Diagrams for the architecture,
-- Or a full LaTeX technical report,

-just ask.